- Last Updated on 03 December 2013

 Additionally, Ohio Governor Ted Strickland signed an executive order authorizing video lottery terminals to be allowed at seven horse tracks throughout the state.
-The VLTs will be regulated by the Ohio Lottery Commission and as of August 2012, only one track had the VLTs in operation, Scioto Downs.
+The VLTs will be regulated by the Ohio Lottery Commission and as of August 2013, only two tracks had the VLTs in operation, Scioto Downs and Thistledown.

 All of the other tracks are expected to have their machines in operation by late 2013.
 Call ahead to each track before visiting to be sure they have their VLTs in operation.

 Click here to see a list of Ohio casino slot machine payback statistics.

 All racetrack casinos (racinos) are open 24 hours and the minimum gambling age is 21.
 The minimum age for pari-mutuel betting is 18.